Who Is Jared Kushner?

 According to a January 2018 Wall Street Journal article, counterintelligence officials had warned Kushner that Wendi Deng Murdoch, a Chinese-American businesswoman and the former wife of News Corp. chairman Rupert Murdoch, might leverage her friendship with him to aid Chinese government interests.
 Murdoch subsequently denied involvement in such endeavors and knowledge of any intelligence agency concerns.

 In late February 2018, following Chief of Staff John Kelly's announcement that he would overhaul the security clearance process for White House personnel, Kushner’s interim status was downgraded from the top-secret to the secret level, due to the fact that he had yet to receive final clearance.
-The change was certain to affect the list of responsibilities for Kushner, who previously had access to highly classified information and often accompanied the president on his trips abroad.

 Shortly afterward, The Washington Post reported that U.S. officials had intercepted conversations from members of at least four foreign governments—China, the United Arab Emirates, Mexico and Israel—about ways in which they could take advantage of Kushner's business dealings and lack of foreign policy experience.
 According to the report, some in the White House were concerned that Kushner was "naive and being tricked" in conversations with foreign officials.